How I use shared layout animations

 }

-We're not manipulating the component itself.
-Instead, we render different components for each state with the same layoutId and Motion does all the heavy lifting to animate between them.
+All that is necessary for these elements to animate is that they share the same layoutId and Motion does all the heavy lifting to animate between them.

-You can animate as many elements as you want.
+You can animate between multiple elements too.

 <div className="relative flex h-full w-full items-center justify-center gap-8">